 As much as I love reusing and repurposing items, some things are better left alone.
 Save yourself the trouble and get a new tub and shower kit on the cheap from Amazon.

 Place drop cloths around the tub, making sure to completely cover anything needing extra protection.
 This might include vents, walls, floors, electronics, mechanical items, and more.
 For example, our entire radiant heat manifold and tankless water heater were right by the tub, so I used plastic sheeting and masking tape to cover everything completely.
 You see this step in progress up above.

 3. Sand the exterior of the tub.

-Our tub had a lot of little flakes, bumps, rust spots, and old paint.
+Our tub had a lot of little bumps from many layers of old paint.
 I used the coarsest grit of sandpaper I could get my hands on with our Dewalt power sander.
 We’ve used this sander over the years for everything from drywall repair to sanding the logs on our cordwood house and it’s still going strong.

 3. Use a wire brush to clean the crevices of the clawfeet, plumbing holes, etc.

 Try as you might, a sander just won’t get into those little spaces in the details of the clawfeet or inside the plumbing holes.
 Use a stainless steel wire brush to get any dirt and debris out of those small spaces.
 In our case, what looks like rust was actually a fine sludge of dust and hair.